 nodetool deploy status my-server

-See Self-Hosted Deployments for full details.
+See Self-Hosted Deployment for full details.

 I want to run workflows on GPU via RunPod